Search Project Overview

 ) completion suggestions which returned relevant results in the past. -

-An Event Recommendations (ER) model can yield a list of items that were viewed by other end users in a similar context.
+A Content Recommendation (CR) model can yield a list of items that were viewed by other end users in a similar context.

-Continuously Improve the Solution
+Continuously improve the solution

 A search project is never done.
 You should continuously examine usage analytics data to fill content gaps, improve the search experience design, and fine tune relevance.
 The Coveo Administration Console offers tools to do this in a most efficient way.

-What’s Next?
+What’s next?